This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

-Football shaped Oreo Chocolate Balls are a fun twist on oreo truffles perfect for your Superbowl Party and all football season long!
+Football Oreo Balls are a fun twist on oreo truffles perfect for your Superbowl Party and all football season long!

 Living in the Boston area, you can imagine that football is a bit of a big deal here.
 Now personally, I think I show up to watch the game so I can eat all the great food.
 And what do I usually bring.
 Well dessert of course.
 Like you didn’t know 😉